Rain, thunderstorm likely at scattered places - PakObserver

 Islamabad

-Rain-thunderstorm with few heavy falls is expected at scattered places in Punjab, federal capital and Kashmir, and at isolated places of Khyber Pakhtunkhwa, Sindh and FATA in next 24 hours.
-Rainfall is expected at Rawalpindi, Gujranwala, Lahore, Sargodha and Hazara divisions, federal capital and Kashmir and at isolated places in Malakand, Peshawar, Kohat, Bannu, D I Khan, D G Khan, Sibbi, Mirpurkhas divisions and FATA during this time span.
+Rain-thunderstorm is expected at scattered places in Kashmir, federal capital, upper Punjab while at scattered places of central Punjab, Khaber Pakhtunkhwa, Sindh, FATA and Gilgit-Baltistan during the next 24 hours.
+Rainfall is expected at Kashmir, Islamabad, Rawalpindi, Gujranwala, Hazara divisions, while at isolated places in Lahore, Sargodha, Malakand, Peshawar, D G khan, D I khan, Sibbi, Nasirabad, Mirpurkhas, Sukkur divisions, FATA and Gilgit-Baltistan.

-Hot and humid weather will grip other parts of the country during the time duration.
-A seasonal low lies over north Balochistan.
+Seasonal low lies over north Balochistan.
 Monsoon currents are penetrating upper and central parts of country.

-A westerly wave is affecting upper parts of the country and likely to persist during next few days.
-In last 24 hours, rain-thunderstorm occurred at scattered places in Sargodha, Gujranwala, Rawalpindi.—APP
+A westerly wave is affecting upper parts of the country and likely to persist during next few days, an official of Met Office told APP.